United States National Sex Offenders Public Registry: Search capabilities

 The results are limited to what each individual state may provide.
 Information is hosted by each state, not by the federal government.

 Constitutionality

 U.S. Supreme Court rulings

 In two cases docketed for argument on November 13, 2003, the sex offender registries of two states, Alaska and Connecticut, would face legal challenge.
-This was the first instance that the Supreme Court had to examine the implementation of sex offender registries in throughout the U.S. The ruling would let the states know how far they could go in informing citizens of perpetrators of sex crimes.
+This was the first instance that the Supreme Court had to examine the implementation of sex offender registries throughout the U.S. The ruling would let the states know how far they could go in informing citizens of perpetrators of sex crimes.
 The constitutionality of the registries was challenged in two ways:

 Ex post facto challenge

 In Smith v.
 Doe, 538 U.S. 84 (2003), the Supreme Court upheld Alaska's sex-offender registration statute.
 Reasoning that sex offender registration deals with civil laws, not punishment, the Court ruled 6-3 that it is not an unconstitutional ex post facto law.
 Justices John Paul Stevens, Ruth Bader Ginsburg, and Stephen Breyer dissented.

 However, On July 25, 2008, Doe number two prevailed and the Alaska Supreme Court ruled that the Alaska Sex Offender Registration Act's registration violated the ex post facto clause of the state's constitution and ruled that the requirement does not apply to persons who committed their crimes before the act became effective on August 10, 1994.